-We employ high intensity production techniques that work on a small scale.
+We employ high-intensity production techniques that work on a small scale.
 As soon as one variety is just about done blooming, we have another one ready to plant in its place.

-One of the biggest questions I get from budding growers is how on earth we get so many flowers out of our little plot.
-Over the next few weeks I’m going to share with you our keys to success including succession planting, soil preparation, landscape fabric, seed starting, bouquet planning and much more.
+One of the biggest questions I get from budding growers is how on Earth we get so many flowers out of our little plot.
+Over the next few weeks I’m going to share with you our keys to success, including succession planting, soil preparation, landscape fabric, seed starting, bouquet planning, and much more.

 When visitors come to our farm, the first thing they comment on is how small our place is.
-While I have shared that we farm just two tiny acres more times than I can count, until folks actually see our micro farm firsthand, they rarely believe it.
+While I have shared that we farm just 2 tiny acres more times than I can count, until folks actually see our micro farm firsthand, they rarely believe it.

 Like so many others, we got sucked into the myth that we needed to expand in order to grow the business.
 This was before the idea of Lean Farming was introduced, and a bigger plot seemed like the obvious next step for us on the road to increasing revenue.
 But after scaling up and nearly killing ourselves in the process, we realized that there had to be another way.
 The more we looked for answers, the more we realized that there was still so much good growing space going unused on our tiny farm.
-So we let the extra field go and refocused our efforts on maximizing our tiny two-acre farm.
+So we let the extra field go and refocused our efforts on maximizing our tiny 2-acre farm.

 It’s important to utilize consistent bed widths and lengths, whatever you choose, throughout your planting area for ease in calculating the number of plants needed.
-And if you aren’t able to plant an entire bed with only one variety, be sure to plant varieties with the same spacing requirements, and roughly the same amount of days to flower in the same bed.
+And if you aren’t able to plant an entire bed with only one variety, be sure to plant varieties with the same spacing requirements—and roughly the same amount of days to flower—in the same bed.
 This is particularly important if you are using landscape fabric.

 This intensive approach is suitable for both flower farmers and backyard gardeners.
 It will take a little testing to see what works best for you.
 I know many flower growers throughout the country in varying climates who have great success with maximizing their growing space by utilizing planting grids.
 Give it a shot and see what you think.

-If you submit a comment and it doesn’t show up right away, sit tight, we have a spam filter that requires we approve most comments before they are published.
+Please note: If you submit a comment below and it doesn’t show up right away, sit tight; we have a spam filter that requires we approve most comments before they are published.